 Where Can You Purchase GOLO Release Diet Pills?

-As for which stores sell it, if you search Amazon and eBay you may find it there and if you do, protect yourself and scrutinize the sellers before purchasing to make sure it's legit and not a counterfeit supplement.
-Also, pay attention to if it's new/unopened and to the expiration date also.
+As for which stores sell it, if you search Amazon and eBay, you may find it there and if you do, protect yourself and scrutinize the sellers before purchasing to make sure it's legit and not a counterfeit supplement.
+Also, pay attention to whether it's new/unopened and to the expiration date.
 This will help ensure you are getting supplements that have no spoiled.
 Currently, this insulin health supplement is not sold locally at Walmart or Target or GNC, Vitamin Shoppe, Costco, Walgreens, CVS, RiteAid, Sam's Club, or supermarkets.
 Other than resellers on sites like eBay, it appears the only way to buy this supplement is at GOLO.com.

 GOLO Release Negative Customer Complaints

 Here is a summary of some complaints about the Release supplement listed on the Better Business Bureau and TrustPilot websites.
 See their respective websites for more insights.